ilkilab/agorakube/docs/instructions.md

 ### Use Python Virtual Environment

-Sometimes it is better to run Ansible and all its dependences into a specific *Python Virtual Environment*.
-This will make it easier for you to install Ansible and all its dependences needed by AGORAKUBE without take the risk to break your existing Python/Python3 installation.
+Sometimes it is better to run Ansible and all its dependences in a specific *Python Virtual Environment*.
+This will make it easier for you to install Ansible and all its dependences needed by AGORAKUBE without the risk of breaking your existing Python/Python3 installation.

 You can create your own *Python Virtual Environment* from scratch by following:

 ```
 # Install on deploy machine python3, pyhton3-pip and python3-venv
-# On Ubuntu (18.04,20.04) or Debian10 use the following commands:
+# On Ubuntu (18.04) or Debian10 use the following commands:
 apt update
 apt install -yqq python3 python3-pip python3-venv

+# Install on deploy machine python3, pyhton3-pip and python3-venv
+# On Ubuntu (20.04) or Debian10 use the following commands:
+apt update
+apt install python3.8-venv

 # Only on Centos7
 yum install -y libselinux-python3